US, UK brace for soaring death tolls as pandemic bears down

-LONDON (AP) — The United States and Britain braced for one of their bleakest weeks in living memory on Monday as the social and financial toll of the coronavirus pandemic deepened.
-New infections in Italy and especially Spain showed signs of slowing, with emergency rooms in the hard-hit Madrid region returning almost to normal a week after scenes of patients sleeping on floors and in chairs.
+LONDON (AP) — The U.S. and Britain braced for what could be one of their bleakest weeks in memory Monday as the human and financial toll of the coronavirus outbreak mounted.
+But new deaths and infections appeared to be slowing in Italy, Spain and France, suggesting that lockdowns and social distancing are working.

-British Prime Minister Boris Johnson, who was infected last month, was hospitalized overnight in what his office described as a “precautionary step” after persistent symptoms.
-The 55-year-old Conservative leader, who had a fever for days, is the first known head of government to fall ill with the disease.
+British Prime Minister Boris Johnson, who was infected last month, was hospitalized in what his office described as a precaution because of persistent symptoms.
+The 55-year-old Johnson, who had a fever for days, is the first known head of government to fall ill with the disease.

-“The issue is that his symptoms have remained persistent,” said Johnson’s spokesman, James Slack, adding that the prime minister was continuing to receive regular briefings.
+“I’m in good spirits and keeping in touch with my team, as we work together to fight this virus and keep everyone safe,” he tweeted Monday.

-World shares rose after some hard-hit European areas saw glimmers of hope — deaths and new infections appeared to be slowing in Spain, Italy and France.
+World markets rose after much of Europe saw glimmers of hope — deaths and new infections appeared to be slowing in much of the three hardest-hit countries, as well as in the Netherlands and Germany.

 Leaders cautioned, however, that any gains could easily be reversed if people did not continue to adhere to strict social distancing measures and national lockdowns.
-Benchmarks were up about 3% in Paris and Frankfurt and Tokyo jumped more than 4%.
+Markets were up about 3% in Paris and Frankfurt, and Tokyo jumped more than 4%.

 In Washington, U.S. Surgeon General Jerome Adams offered a stark warning about the surge of coronavirus deaths the nation is facing.